 The Listing Rules also restrict the issue of equity securities by an entity to its related parties (which include directors), subject to certain exceptions detailed in Listing Rule 10.12 (which are similar to the exceptions in Listing Rule 7.2).
 Issuers also need to be cognisant of the application of Listing Rule 10.1 to security arrangements as part of a convertible debt security issue and seek shareholder approval or a waiver from the ASX for such an arrangement.

 The ASX recognises the importance of the mining industry in Australia and is cognisant of the recent challenges faced by companies (including global market conditions and declining commodity prices) in raising sufficient capital to maintain operations, particularly in the junior exploration space.
 The ASX has put in place measures to facilitate access to equity capital, including by:

-- a ‘accelerated entitlement offers’, which are pro rata offers, conducted in a two-stage process.
-It allows companies to raise capital quickly in the first stage (generally in one or two days) from institutional shareholders (who typically do not require disclosure in relation to a fundraising).
-The second stage then involves raising funds from retail shareholders (with disclosure) on substantially similar terms, but according to a lengthier standard pro rata offer timetable;
+- 'accelerated entitlement offers', which are pro rata offers, conducted in two stages, that allow companies to raise capital quickly in the first stage (generally in one or two days) from institutional shareholders (who typically do not require disclosure in relation to a fundraising).
+The second stage involves raising funds from retail shareholders (with disclosure) on substantially similar terms but according to a lengthier, standard pro rata offer timetable;

 Australian Securities and Investments Commission